evincarofautumn/protodata/README.md

 # Protodata

-**Protodata** is a language for describing binary data, originally written for prototyping binary file formats.
-After Unix tradition, it’s designed to be lightweight and composable, and interact well with other utilities.
+**Protodata** is a language for describing binary data, originally written for prototyping and reverse engineering binary file formats.
+It is particularly useful for generating annotated data in a custom format, *without* having to write custom editing tools.

+After Unix tradition, Protodata is designed to be lightweight and composable, and interact well with other utilities.

 # Building